 One of the projects in the GSP is the Pure Water Soquel Project.
 This project will capture approximately 25% of the existing treated wastewater that is being discharged out into the Monterey Bay National Marine Sanctuary and recycle it for beneficial reuse, providing 1,500 acre-feet of water per year.
 The project includes a tertiary treatment facility at the Santa Cruz Wastewater Treatment Facility, an advanced water purification center in Live Oak, over 8 miles of pipelines, and three seawater intrusion prevention wells.
-The purified water will replenish the groundwater basin, raise groundwater levels to create a seawater intrusion barrier, and protect further seawater contamination from occurring.
-Construction of the project commenced in July 2020 with the injection wells and May 2021 with the pipelines; the goal is for the project to be operational by the end of 2023.
+The purified water will replenish the groundwater basin, raise groundwater levels to create a seawater intrusion barrier. and protect further seawater contamination Construction of the project commenced in July 2020 with the injection wells and May 2021 with the pipelines; the goal is for the project to be operational in 2024.